approach0/guide/content/en/index.md

 * The current search engine core is closed source, send me request to be invited.

-A list of contributions is maintained in project [documentation](https://approach0.xyz/docs/content/en/contributors.html).
+A list of contributors is maintained in project [documentation](https://approach0.xyz/docs/content/en/contributors.html).

 #### Share your thoughts
 Leave a message in [this chat room](https://chat.stackexchange.com/rooms/46148) or tweet with hashtag `#approach0` to share your thoughts and ask any question about this project.